Ideal for Summer Season

 For supper, you have a variety of restaurants and cafes at your disposal.
-There are plenty of local eateries lining the harbour that offer freshly caught and prepared food, such as Zass and Il San Pietro di Positano.
-Or if you prefer something a little more intimate you can visit TreVille Beach Club.
+There are plenty of local eateries lining the harbor that offer freshly caught and prepared food, such as Zass and Il San Pietro di Positano.
+Or if you prefer something a little more intimate, visit Treville Beach Club.

 - Day 7

-One of the most well known Italian destinations awaits you on your final day along the Amalfi coast.
-Sorrento remains as popular today as it has been over the decades, thanks to its incredible food, warm weather, impressive historical sites, and the welcoming locals.
+One of the most well-known Italian destinations awaits you on your final day along the Amalfi coast.
+Sorrento remains as popular today as it has been over the decades, thanks to its incredible food, warm weather, impressive historical sites, and welcoming locals.

-Sorrento's Piazza Tasso is the best place to purchase some great souvenirs to bring back home and even boasts some high-end boutiques and gallarias.
-Based in the centre of Sorrento, the Piazza hosts many local businesses which sell locally produced goods including limoncello, ceramics, and lace.
+Sorrento's Piazza Tasso is the best place to purchase some great souvenirs to bring back home and even boasts some high-end boutiques and galleries.
+Based in the center of Sorrento, the Piazza hosts many local businesses which sell locally produced goods including, limoncello, ceramics, and lace.
 While in the area, take a break at one of the small cafes and indulge in one last Italian meal of olives and antipasti.

-For the remainder of the day take in the sights starting with the 14th-century monastery of St Francesco.
-The stunning building is a scared monument open to the public and boasts some impressive historical artefacts.
-Also from the 14th-century, but rebuilt in areas, is the Cathedral of Sorrento.
+For the remainder of the day take in the sights, starting with the 14th-century monastery of St Francesco.
+The stunning building is a sacred monument open to the public and boasts some impressive historical artifacts.
+Also from the 14th century, but rebuilt in areas, is the Cathedral of Sorrento.

-If there's time at the end of your busy day you can visit the incredible Mount Vesuvius which offers unrivalled views of Sorrento and the Amalfi Coast.
-However you decide to spend your final day, be sure to reflect on the memories you have created during your trip through one of Italy's most famous charter destinations.
+If there's the time at the end of your busy day, you can visit the incredible Mount Vesuvius which offers unrivaled views of Sorrento and the Amalfi Coast.
+However, if you decide to spend your final day, you can reflect on the memories you have created during your trip through one of Italy's most famous charter destinations.